 Dunagiri Retreat is more than just a serene getaway.
 It's a nurturing place for spiritual seekers, artists, poets, writers, and nature lovers in a center of deep spiritual energy.
-Dunagiri, about two hours north of Almora and an hour north or Ranikhet, has been the meditation spot of many realized souls.
+Dunagiri, about two and a half hours north of Almora and an hour and a half north of Ranikhet, has been the meditation spot of many realized souls.
 Several sages of ancient India had their ashrams and hermitages there.
 Dunagiri is also the birthplace of Kriya Yoga.
-Swami Yogananda Paramhansa gives a vivid account of this in his famous book, An Autobiography of a Yogi.
+Swami Yogananda Paramahansa gives a vivid account of this in his famous book, An Autobiography of a Yogi.
 The accommodations at Dunagiri Retreat are made up of 14 rooms in five beautiful and unique cottages.
 All buildings have a view of the cave where Mahavatar Babaji, of Kriya Yoga, mediated for thousands of years and initiated his first disciple.
 Fresh organic vegetarian cuisine is served.
 Activities consist of walks through forests to temples and meadows of medicinal herbs.
-Rates start from 9,200 rupees per cottage, per night, including all meals.
+Rates start from 10,620 rupees per cottage, per night, including all meals.
 See their website for more information.

 Itmenaan Estate, Kumaon Region, Uttarkahand

 Itmenaan Estate is situated amid 10 acres of forest near Binsar, an hour north of Almora.
 The property has fields full of seasonal produce and a small private natural spring.
 Guests are accommodated in a 100-year old traditional Kumaoni-style house, made out of stone and painstakingly restored.
 It has three bedrooms, all with attached bathrooms, and daybeds by the window so you can relax and soak up the endless mountain views.
-A new double-story cottage was recently built nearby with traditional local stone architecture.
-It has one large bedroom on the top floor and a living room below.
+There are also two standalone cottages with their own outdoor sitting areas for more privacy.
 If you want to get active, participate in activities such as village walks to share tea with the locals, hiking, farming or gardening on the property.
-Rates start from 5,500 rupees per night for a double room in the house, and 7,800 rupees per night for the cottage.
+Rates start from 6,000 rupees per night for a double room in the house, and the cottages run 8,200 and 11,000 rupees per night.
+There are also discounts available for all accommodations when you stay for more than three nights.
 Breakfast is included but tax is additional.

 Mary Budden Estate, Binsar, Uttarakhand